 UNCUT GEMS DIR.
 JOSH & BENNY SAFDIE

-We will follow our main character through his experience of acquiring a sudden and enormous amount of wealth and all that comes with it.
+We will follow our main character, Edward, through his experience of acquiring a sudden and enormous amount of wealth and dealing with all that comes with it.

 When he wins the lottery, we get to live vicariously through him - a life of luxury and leisure.
-No work, do as you please, a vacation to the Bahamas, a new car, a new house, jet setting on a business venture to Silicon Valley among the famous tech companies.
+A life of no work, do as you please, a vacation to the Bahamas, a new car, a new house, and jet setting on a business venture to Silicon Valley among the famous tech companies.

-When things start to fall apart we see the courtroom drama, the shady characters money attracts, and the turmoil it causes in his relationships.
+When things start to fall apart, we see the courtroom drama, the shady characters money attracts, and the turmoil it causes in Edward’s relationships.
 We see a full character arc, coming from the notion that money buys happiness to the realization that true happiness comes from within.
 Edward gains a new appreciation for the things he had and ultimately gains a new perspective on life.